 Industrial companies should firmly incorporate the Internet of Things and technologies such as sensor technology, data analytics, big data and cloud technology into their digitalization strategies.
 The IoT operates in a network that encompasses objects, communication, applications and data analytics.
 Data is made available centrally and thus helps companies to obtain new knowledge.
 This makes this data an important enabler of new digital business applications.
 According to Gartner, in 2020 more than half of business processes will be networked via the IoT.
 Analysts predict specifically that there will be 25 billion networked machines, devices and vehicles – smartphones, tablets and computers not included.

 The most important suppliers of data on the IoT are sensors.
-The topic of sensor technology could receive additional impetus from 2017 on, when there will be a new surge of narrowband solutions onto the market.
+The topic of sensor technology could receive additional impetus, when there will be a new surge of narrowband solutions onto the market.
 These solutions will be able to connect any number of devices with little effort, which will then be able to communicate with each other.
 Cellular network providers predict that there will be 6 billion connections in Europe in the field of narrowband IoT by 2020.
 Industrial companies that put their faith in sensor technology, and thus in the IoT, will primarily be able to secure two essential competitive advantages: cost savings and stronger customer retention due to new services.

 Using resources more cost efficiently with sensor data